PatrickMall/tic-tac-toe/README.md

 Hello!
 I'm Patrick and I created this virtual Tic, Tac, Toe game.

-I built this game as my first ever project as part of my software engineer course I am participating in at General assembly.
+I built this game by myself over 5 days as my first ever project as part of my software engineer course I am participating in at General assembly.

-To build this project I used a mixture of HTML, CSS and Javascript to showcase the skills I have learnt so far.
+To build this project I used a mixture of HTML, CSS and JavaScript to showcase the skills I have learnt so far.
 I decided that I wanted to give this project a very distinct theme, and for it to have a retro gaming feel.
 I am a big fan of the Synthwave, retrowave aesthetic so decided to theme my game in this style.

 To build this project I first created a very basic wireframe using adobe XD.
-I have exported a png version of this which can be found [here](./Tic-Tac-Toe-Wireframe.png) in the repo.
+I have exported a png version of this which can be found here in the repo.
 There is also a copy of the adobe.xd file in the repo if anyone wants to see the original.
+For this project we were given a very clear brief on what we needed to build and a MVP of these required features:

+- Render a game board in the browser
+- Switch turns between X and O (or whichever markers you select)
+- Visually display which side won if a player gets three in a row, or show a draw if neither player wins
+- Include separate HTML / CSS / JavaScript files
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- Use JavaScript for DOM manipulation
+- Deploy your game online, where the rest of the world can access it
+- Use semantic markup for HTML and CSS (adhere to best practices)
+- Have well-formatted, and well-commented code

-## User Stories
+User Stories
 Below is a list of the user stories that the game was built to achieve:

 - As a user, I should be able to start a new tic tac toe game